typelevel/Laika/docs/src/04-customizing-laika/03-creating-templates.md

 . .
 Text - 'Some Text.'
 ```

-This is just the tip of iceberg of available node types, for a general overview see [The Document AST].
+This is just the tip of the iceberg of available node types, for a general overview see [The Document AST].

 We then finally apply the template to the document.
 In a normal Laika transformation this happens automatically as the final step before rendering,